swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 Create a Google Cloud Project by going to the [Google Cloud console](https://console.cloud.google.com/), select **Select a project** in the upper right corner of the screen and select **New project**.

 Name your project.
+For the following steps, the project will be named _MLOps demo project_.

-The name is unique for all projects on Google Cloud.
-For the following steps, the project will be named _mlopsdemo-project_.
+Edit the project ID.
+The ID is unique for all projects on Google Cloud.
+For the following steps, the project ID will be named _mlops-demo-id_.

 Select **Create** to create the project.

 ### Install Google Cloud CLI